mdbergmann/cl-gserver/README.md

 ### Version history

+**Version 1.7.5:** Allow agent to specify the dispatcher to be used.

 **Version 1.7.4:** more convenience additions for task-async (completion-handler)

 **Version 1.7.3:** cleaned up dependencies.
 Now cl-gserver works on SBCL, CCL, LispWorks, Allegro and ABCL